Foundation Doctor Support Information

-If a trainee feels that they require support they should, at the earliest possible opportunity, contact their Trust Foundation Programme Director so that appropriate advice can be provided.
+If a foundation doctor feels that they require support they should, at the earliest possible opportunity, contact their Trust Foundation Programme Director so that appropriate advice can be provided.

 Support Whilst Training